hashicorp/terraform-provider-azurerm/website/docs/r/firewall.html.markdown

 -> **Please Note**: Availability Zones are [only supported in several regions at this time](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview).

 * `tags` - (Optional) A mapping of tags to assign to the resource.

 ---

-A `dns_setting` block supports the following:

-* `enabled` - (Optional) Whether enable the DNS proxy on the Azure Firewall.
-Defaults to `true`.

-* `servers` - (Optional) A list of DNS servers that the Azure Firewall will direct DNS traffic to the for name resolution.

----